B-LechCode/sooScreenShare/README.md

 - Windows
 - Linux

-#### Disclamier: We are in an early development stage.
+#### Disclaimer: We are in an early development stage.
 Please use this code only if you know what you are doing!

 ### If you want to contribute:
 We would appreciate your help, especially on the following topics: